 However, I found the most interesting thing to do on the island was to wander around the edges, enjoying the view of the lake from all sides.

 Make sure you meet your gondola driver at the spot and time they tell you to – they may not wait if you are late!

-At the end of the day, especially if you’d done a lot of walking or hiking, you may want to relax and enjoy some refreshment.
+At the end of the day, especially if you’ve done a lot of walking or hiking, you may want to relax and enjoy some refreshment.
 Luckily, there are some great places to watch the sun go down over Lake Bled.

-I loved the lakeside views and elegant menu at Vila Preseren: I got a bite to eat and enjoyed a spritz or two whilst watching ducks glides around the still waters of Lake Bled.
+I loved the lakeside views and elegant menu at Vila Preseren: I got a bite to eat and enjoyed a spritz or two whilst watching ducks glide around the still waters of Lake Bled.

-Travel to Lake Bled by Bus
+Bus: Ljubljana to Lake Bled